nss10/Virus-contact-map-public/README.md

 3. Run <code> pip install -r requirements.txt </code> or <code>python3 -m pip -r requirements.txt</code>

+4. Run [preprocess.py](./python/preprocess.py) using Python3 to fetch and update all database records in MongoDB.

-4. Run Flask Server using <code>python3 -m flask run</code> from the [python](./python) directory
+5. Run Flask Server using <code>python3 -m flask run</code> from the [python](./python) directory

-5. Intialize the npm server from the root directory by using the command <code> npm update </code>
+6. Intialize the npm server from the root directory by using the command <code> npm update </code>

-6. Run NodeJs server using <code> npm start</code> from the root directory
+7. Run NodeJs server using <code> npm start</code> from the root directory